OUR

 In 2011, at just five years of age, Olivia was diagnosed with a pilocytic astrocytoma in her brain and spinal cord.
 She underwent a laminectomy of the spine to remove as much of the tumour as possible, but due to the tumour being disseminated throughout her spine, much of it was too close to the spinal cord to remove safely.
 Olivia then underwent 12 months of chemotherapy, that held the tumour stable for four years, but unfortunately the spinal tumour started growing again in 2016.
 She underwent another 12 months of chemotherapy and things held steady for almost 5 years until August 2021 when it grew again, and very quickly she lost the use of her left leg.

 Olivia is an absolute trooper throughout all her treatments and all of the obstacles that life throws her way.
 Even when the tumour stays stable, it impacts her daily life in many ways, causing problems such as concentration issues, learning delays, and many physical issues.
-She’s still working hard to get back to walking independently, with intensive physical therapy several times a week.
-Now that school is back, she is loving being back in the classroom!
-Olivia especially missed her friends, choir, singing lessons and rehearsing for the school production!
-Olivia’s other interests include watching her beloved Hawks play footy, Star Wars, going to the cinema, baking treats and hanging out with her enormous greyhound, Andy!
+Olivia’s interests include watching her beloved Hawks play footy, Star Wars, going to the cinema and baking treats.

 Olivia came to know about our Foundation after her second relapse, when she was offered music therapy sessions to help her deal with the chemo and physiotherapy that she needed.
-She has always loved to sing, and she likes to say that “when she sings, all her problems just fly away!”
-Olivia is once again having music therapy through RCDF as she fights her way through her rehabilitation.
-It’s always very hard for her to choose what to sing in her sessions!
-Will it be Disney, Taylor Swift, musical theatre, Ed Sheeran…..who knows!?
+She has always loved to sing, and she likes to say that “when she sings, all her problems just fly away!”.

 Olivia participated in her first Connor’s Run in 2022, with her team Olivia’s Superheroes.
 Her team all wore superhero costumes, because she’s a huge Marvel fan.
 Olivia hopes many of her friends and family will join her in raising funds and awareness for children’s brain cancer.